Infinium8/Supervisor/README.md

 # Supervisor

-> Effortlessly run scripts when certain files change.
+> Effortlessly run scripts or commands when certain files change.

 Supervisor is a package that watches directories for changes.
 When specific changes take place, it invokes commands or scripts you specify.